minar09/Fashion-Clothing-Parsing/README.md

 1. Tensorflow implementation of [Fully Convolutional Networks for Semantic Segmentation](http://arxiv.org/pdf/1605.06211v1.pdf) (FCNs).
 2. TensorFlow implementation of U-Net

 The implementation is largely based on the reference code provided by the authors of the paper [link](https://github.com/shelhamer/fcn.berkeleyvision.org).
-The model was applied on the Scene Parsing Challenge dataset provided by MIT [http://sceneparsing.csail.mit.edu/](http://sceneparsing.csail.mit.edu/).

 1. [Prerequisites](#prerequisites)
 2. [Results](#results)
 3. [Observations](#observations)